Algoinde/Audio/README.md

 >
 > While you're there, disable all "Enhancements" too, if there are any.
 We can bring them back later, but you should always start with a clean signal.

+#### Inputs and outputs?

+It can get confusing with "playback", "recording", inputs, outputs, sources and destinations, especially when different programs call it different things.

+Let's define all of them properly.

+You have a microphone.
+For the computer, that's an **audio source**.
+The audio information is created in the mic by capturing your voice, sent over the wire and the computer receives it.

+To receive the signal, the computer needs an **audio input**.
+That's your microphone/headset jack in the computer, audio comes in here.
+Once plugged in, it will show up in the computer as **input device**.
+You're speaking into it, it sends sounds to the computer.
+From the point of view of the computer, that's input.
+Same as your keyboard - it is an *input device*.

+The confusing thing about it is that an *audio source* can also be running on your computer - for example, a music player app.
+It's also an audio source, but it's "inside".
+What is inside can come out, though - so you select an **output device** to play your sound.
+It is connected to the **audio output** of your computer (headphone jack, for example).

+If it's a headset, it will have both input and output in the same jack.
+Sound input will come from the mic on the headset and sound output will go to your headphones.

 #### Choosing devices per-application

 What you just did in the section above was setting the *default* input or output.
 Programs can choose to not respect this default and you can pick different devices for different programs.